Skip to main content

 The Risk-Return Relationship

 Higher potential returns typically come with higher risk.
-Understanding this relationship is crucial for building a portfolio that matches your goals and risk tolerance.
+Understanding this relationship is important for building a portfolio that matches your goals and risk tolerance.

 Very LowMinimal chance of loss (cash, government bonds)